bytesatwork/meta-bytesatwork/README.md

 meta-bytesatwork
 ================================

 Introduction
 -------------------------

-The official OpenEmbedded/Yocto BSP layer for bytePANEL by bytes at work AG
+This is the official OpenEmbedded/Yocto BSP layer for bytePANEL by bytes at work AG.

 It is hosted on https://github.com/bytesatwork/meta-bytesatwork.git